 Our business is extensively regulated and our failure to comply with regulatory requirements may harm our financial condition.

-Employee misconduct could harm us by impairing our ability to attract and retain investors in DNI and by subjecting us to significant legal liability, regulatory scrutiny and reputational harm
+Employee misconduct could harm us by impairing our ability to attract and retain investors in DNIF and by subjecting us to significant legal liability, regulatory scrutiny and reputational harm

 Equity markets and our common stock have historically been volatile.